jjuamppa/pdf-signature-reader-jpc/README.md

 ## Verifying PDF signature

 The signed PDF file has the public certificate embedded in it, so all we need to verify a PDF file is the file itself.
-This package is a clone from [ninja-labs-tech/verify-pdf](https://github.com/ninja-labs-tech/verify-pdf) with update on dependencies, cause we got issue when installing the package with node >= 16 & npm >= 8
+This package is a clone from [ninja-labs-tech/verify-pdf](https://github.com/ninja-labs-tech/verify-pdf) with a modification in the file extractSignature

 ## Installation

 ```
-npm i pdf-signature-reader
+npm i pdf-signature-reader-jpc
 ```

 ## Importing